Stephon Gilmore: Carolina Panthers

-On October 6, 2021, the Carolina Panthers acquired Gilmore from the New England Patriots in a trade for a sixth-round selection (#187-Kayshon Boutte) in the 2023 NFL draft.
-The Patriots decision to trade Gilmore was after they were unable to reach a new contract agreement with him.
-The Panthers trade was necessitated following 2021 first-round pick Jaycee Horn being placed on injured reserve after fracturing his foot in Week 3.
+On October 6, 2021, the Carolina Panthers acquired Gilmore from the Patriots in a trade for a sixth-round selection (#187-Kayshon Boutte) in the 2023 NFL draft.
+The Patriots' decision to trade Gilmore was after they were unable to reach a new contract agreement with him.
+The trade was necessitated following 2021 first-round pick Jaycee Horn being placed on injured reserve after fracturing his foot in Week 3.

 Due to his quadriceps injury, Gilmore remained on the PUP/reserve list until Week 8.
-Upon being activated and joining the active roster, Gilmore was named a backup and was listed as the No. 4 cornerback on the depth chart behind Donte Jackson, A. J. Bouye, and Keith Taylor.
-On October 31, 2021, Gilmore made his season debut and recorded two combined tackles (one solo), made one pass deflection, and helped secure a 19–13 victory at the Atlanta Falcons by intercepting a pass by Matt Ryan to tight end Kyle Pitts with 1:58 remaining in the game.
-The following week, Gilmore recorded two solo tackles, one pass deflection, and intercepted a pass by Mac Jones during a 24–6 loss to his former team, the New England Patriots in Week 15.
-He was inactive for the last two games of the season (Weeks 17–18) after injuring his groin.
-He finished the 2021 NFL season with only 16 combined tackles (15 solo), two pass deflections, and two interceptions in eight games and three starts.
+Upon being activated and joining the active roster, he was named a backup and was listed as the No. 4 cornerback on the depth chart behind Donte Jackson, A. J. Bouye, and Keith Taylor.
+Gilmore made his Panthers debut in Week 8 against the Falcons and finished the 19–13 road victory two combined tackles (one solo), a pass deflection, and an interception.
+In the next game against his former team, the Patriots, Gilmore recorded two solo tackles, a pass deflection, and intercepted a pass by Mac Jones during the 24–6 loss.
+During Week 16 against the Buccaneers, Gilmore had a season-high three solo tackles before leaving the eventual 32–6 loss with a groin injury in the third quarter.
+He was inactive for the last two games of the season due to his injury.

+Gilmore finished the 2021 season with only 16 combined tackles (15 solo), two pass deflections, and two interceptions in eight games and three starts.
 Despite playing in a small number of games, he was named to the 2022 Pro Bowl.
-He received an overall grade of 77.1 from Pro Football Focus in 2021.
+Gilmore received an overall grade of 77.1 from Pro Football Focus in 2021.